-Lean manufacturing applied to deployment portion of the value stream
+Lean manufacturing applied to the deployment portion of the value stream

 Enterprises and agencies that have implemented DevOps have reaped dramatic benefits.
 They’ve gone from taking weeks or months to release a new version to deploying changes multiple times per day.

-Even after Agile and DevOps, organizations find themselves unable to accelerate delivery fast enough to preempt or react rapidly to disruptions from startups and competition.
+Even after Agile and DevOps, organizations find themselves unable to accelerate delivery fast enough to preempt or react rapidly to disruptions from startups, competition and market changes.